 Get in touch

-For printed material, such as publications, leaflets, posters and banners, the Writing Style Guide should be used in conjunction with the College’s Brand and Style Guide.
+For printed material, such as publications, leaflets, posters and banners, the Writing Style Guide should be used in conjunction with the other parts of the College’s Brand and Style Guide.

 Many of the guidelines and suggestions here apply equally to writing for the web and writing for print.
-However, there is an additional set of guidelines tailored to those writing and editing in Imperial’s content management system in the Web guide, consisting of a list of key principles and a checklist.
+However, there is an additional set of guidelines tailored to those writing and editing content for the Imperial webste in the College's Web guide.

 In the web guide, you can find guidance on:

 The College also provides training for website content editors on writing for the web.
 You can find details of upcoming training dates on the web skills materials pages.